Cabbage Soup

 Health Benefits Of Cabbage

 Not only is this cruciferous vegetable easy on the wallet, but it’s chock-full of health benefits!
-The list is pretty extensive, but here’s a few notes that highlight why everyone raves about cabbage:
+The list is pretty extensive, but here are a few notes that highlight why everyone raves about cabbage:

 • Jam-packed with nutrients: These leaves have a mighty dose of Vitamin C (which is a great immune booster), along with fiber, potassium, magnesium, and a variety of other nutrients.